kubescape/vscode-kubescape/README.md

 # Kubescape

-Visual studio extension the utilize the power 💪 of [Kubescape](https://github.com/kubescape/kubescape) directly into your favorite text editor.
+The [Visual studio extension](https://www.armosec.io/blog/securing-ci-cd-pipelines-security-gates/?utm_source=github&utm_medium=repository) lets utilize the power 💪 of [Kubescape](https://github.com/kubescape/kubescape) directly in your favorite text editor.

 ## ✨ Features

-### Scan yaml files and get analysis from Kubescape
+### Scan YAML files and get analysis from Kubescape

-Yaml files can be scanned using a commands.
+YAML files can be scanned using a command.
-You can access any of this extension commands by opening the Command Palette (Ctrl+Shift+P on Linux/Windows and Cmd+Shift+P on Mac), and then typing in the command name.
+You can access any of this extension's commands by opening the Command Palette (Ctrl+Shift+P on Linux/Windows and Cmd+Shift+P on Mac), and then typing in the command name.

-The default behavior also scans yaml files on save 💾.
+The default behavior also scans YAML files on save 💾.

 Scanning results are marked and can be found in `vscode` 'PROBLEMS' tab.
-There is also a hover info that can be viewed on marked positions.
+Some inofrmation can be viewed when hovering over marked positions.

 ![yaml-demo](./images/yaml-demo.gif)